People Pleasing

 Your system learned:

-“If I keep everyone okay, I’ll be okay”.
+“If I keep everyone ok, I’ll be ok”.

 Therapy helps untangle that equation.